 Unlike other anchors, one thing we liked about the Rocna anchor is that it sits very very quickly and deeply without dragging.
 The holding power is also very commendable because of the unique shape of the blade.
 It comes in several sizes depending on how big your boat is.

-When we talk about boat anchors, the marine brand Greenfield produces a wide range if anchors.
+When we talk about boat anchors, the marine brand Greenfield produces a wide range of anchors and is a good choice.
 This 614-B is ideal for use by smaller boats and it is relatively inexpensive for purchase.

-The specifications and features of the Greenfield 614-B Small Boat Ancho include:
+The specifications and features of the Greenfield 614-B Small Boat Anchor include:

 As stated at the outset of this article, a boat anchor is quite an essential item that you need onboard of your boat if you have it in mind to leave it on the water.
 These boat anchors come in variety of sizes and types, but when it comes to choosing the boat anchor that is ideal for you, you will have to consider the size of your boat and the bottom condition.
 Below are some important features that you will need to consider when trying to purchase a boat anchor.

 Bottom Conditions for Anchors